MarSlm/GenderCategorization/README.md

 This project was conducted as part of the "Social Media Analytics" class of the M.Sc. in Business Analytics, Athens University of Economics & Business.

 The project implemented by the following members :
-Alexandra Gkiali: BAPT 1611
+Alexandra Gkiali
-Athanasios Gkinakos: BAPT 1616
+Athanasios Gkinakos
-Paraskevi Koutsioumpa: BAPT 1618
+Paraskevi Koutsioumpa
-Konstantina Malliari: BAPT 1625
+Konstantina Malliari
-Maria Salemi: BAPT 1610
+Maria Salemi